Muthubioinfo/population-genetics/README.md

 # Population-genetics
-This repo contains tutorials on basic important concepts in population genetics such as Random genetic drift, Inbreeding coefficient, Coalescent (Backward simulation using ancestral recombination graph), and Forward simulation using Wright-Fisher model.
+This repo contains tutorials on important concepts in population genetics such as Random genetic drift, Inbreeding coefficient, Coalescent (Backward simulation using ancestral recombination graph), and Forward simulation using Wright-Fisher model.
 I provide R and Python scripts to showcase these concepts.
 I aim to improve this repo furthermore.

 I constructed a R package called 'genedriftsim', that has two cases to study Random genetic drift -